gerardPlanella/LSPE-EGNN/blogpost.md

 ### GeTo-MPNN

-As mentioned in Section 2, EGNNs have achieved remarkable success by using the underlying geometry of the graph space to their advantage.
+EGNNs have achieved remarkable success by using the underlying geometry of the graph space to their advantage.
 However, it is important to note that the computational cost associated with fully connected graphs can limit the feasibility of this approach.
 As the dimensionality of the graph structures increases (e.g. cycles), the number of layers required to learn such higher-dimensional structures scales exponentially.
 For that reason, we first aim to explore the benefits of incorporating implicit topology in the EGNN framework.
-This is performed by using a random walk encoding (k = 24), explained in Section 2.2, by embedding the hidden features of a node together with its positional encoding to a higher dimensional space through concatenation.
+This is performed by using a random walk encoding (k = 24), by embedding the hidden features of a node together with its positional encoding to a higher dimensional space through concatenation.
 Our method proposes to combine the LSPE method while also making use of the geometrical